Cabeda/jecabeda-blog/src/pages/uses.md

 - Keybase (sensitive info)
 - Slack

 ## Browser

-- [Personal] Firefox
+- [Personal] Brave (migrate from Firefox as I was seeing too much of a speed diffence on my phone and like to have sync feature between devicess)
 - [Work] Chrome

 ## Others

+- raycast
+- altTab for a windows like tab switcher
-- Bitwarden
+- Bitwarden as my password manager
-- Notion
 - Spotify
-- Google Drive
+- Google Drive (and google sides, docs and sheets)
 - VLC

 ## Configs & scripts